BouleJaune/dots-files/README.md

 Alacritty: improve padding + overall conf (theme)

-Qtile: improve dmenu and status bar style
+Qtile: improve dmenu and status bar style, add focused border on full screen window

 Add dots files that are not in .config